BEING AN ESL TEACHER: SOCIALIZING 101

 Fourth and Finally: Have an opinion about something, anything, please

-This brings us to the obvious fourth and final recommendation - have opinions about things.
-This is really important, to be an interesting person you ought to have thoughts and opinions on things.
-When you're discussing a certain topic and those differences in opinion that are bound to happen do happen, you'll be ready and able to debate or argue it.
-The objective is to be well informed.
+This brings us to the obvious fourth and final recommendation: have opinions about things.
+This is really important—if you want to be an interesting person, you ought to have thoughts and opinions on various topics.
+When discussing something and differences in opinion inevitably arise, you'll be ready and able to debate or argue your point.
+The key is to be well-informed.
 Read.
 Learn about something.
 Master it.
 Then form your opinion.
-Should someone prove you wrong, it's cool to admit it (then get over it).
-You'll have enjoyed a rousing conversation and learned something new!
-We are only human and can be wrong, but if you're right, don't shove it in their face, unless you're holding a cake of course.
+Should someone prove you wrong, it’s perfectly fine to admit it (and then get over it).
+You’ll have enjoyed a lively conversation and learned something new!
+We’re only human and can be wrong, but if you're right, don’t rub it in their face—unless, of course, you're holding a cake.

-I've messed up plenty with this socializing thing.
-Mostly, I've had a good time, learned a thing or two, and maybe made a new friend.
-Most important: have a sense of humor and have fun!
-Being a teacher with EF, traveling, and seeing the world, you will definitely meet new and different people.
-We're in the best time of our lives to live and learn about anything and everything.
-So, read, learn, and take a chance to make some new friends while you're at it!
+I’ve certainly messed up plenty when it comes to socialising.
+But for the most part, I’ve had a great time, learned a thing or two, and perhaps made a new friend.
+The most important thing?
+Have a sense of humour and enjoy yourself!
+As a teacher with English 1, travelling, and seeing the world, you’ll undoubtedly meet new and interesting people.
+We’re living in the best time to explore and learn about anything and everything.
+So, read, learn, and take the opportunity to make some new friends while you're at it!

 It takes less than five minutes